 “Well, I was in the 7th Illinois.”

-During the week of February 11-16, 1862, the Confederacy’s 7th Texas and the Union’s 7th Illinois had fought each other at the Battle of Fort Donelson in Tennessee.
+During the week of February 11-16, 1862 the Confederacy’s 7th Texas and the Union’s 7th Illinois had fought each other at the Battle of Fort Donelson in Tennessee.
 More than eight hundred soldiers were killed in the Union victory.
+Van Zandt was taken prisoner during the battle and held for several months.
 (Kurz and Allison lithograph Battle of Fort Donelson from Wikipedia.)

 These are Van Zandt’s muster roll index card and Decker’s listing on the 1890 census veterans schedule.
 Decker spent four years and seven months in the Union army.